noahbenson/cortex-annotate/config/README.md

   # parameter will contain entries for 'Subject ID', 'subject', 'Hemisphere',
   # and 'wang15' from the sections above.
   cortex: |
-    # Extract the subject object and the hsmisphere name.
+    # Extract the subject object and the hemisphere name.
     sub = target['subject']
     h = target['Hemisphere'].lower()
     # Load retinotopic mapping data from the label directory, where these data